IngliseKolledz/CAS/_plays/03-what-qualifies-as-cas.md

 ---
 id: 3
-title: What qualifies as CAS?
+title: What Qualifies as CAS?
 ---

 The following questions may help you determine whether or not an intended activity qualifies as CAS: